lklok66/ice/sl/README.txt

    applications.

-While a single bridge can be used for any number of Ice applications, it is also possible to host multiple bridges on a server.
+While a single bridge can be used for any number of Ice applications, it is also possible to deploy multiple bridges on the same web server host.
 For example, this can be used control resource consumption and access permissions for different groups of applications, with each group using a different bridge.

 Configuring the Ice for Silverlight Bridge on Microsoft IIS